barryclark/jekyll-now/_posts/2017/2017-05-11-Stir-Fry-Eighteen-Giveaway.md

 * Comment on this post!
 It's super easy.
 * Visit [A Pawn's Perspective](http://facebook.com/pawnsperspective.com) and give it a Like.
 Already like the page?
 You've already got an entry!
-* Comment on the following Facebook post.
-Share it for an extra entry!<br/><iframe src="https://www.facebook.com/plugins/post.php?href=https%3A%2F%2Fwww.facebook.com%2Fpawnsperspective%2Fposts%2F466451667028785&width=500" width="500" height="521" style="border:none;overflow:hidden" scrolling="no" frameborder="0" allowTransparency="true"></iframe>
+* Comment on [this Facebook post](https://www.facebook.com/pawnsperspective/posts/466451667028785).
+Share it for an extra entry!
 * Become a [Patron](https://www.patreon.com/pawnsperspective) of A Pawn's Perspective.
 Different levels give you a different amount of automatic entries into every giveaway I run!